ChristopherMonteleone/ChristopherMonteleone/README.md

 # Chris Monteleone's IT and Cybersecurity Project Portfolio

 Dedicated Cybersecurity Engineer focused on building and optimizing resilient security architectures.
-My work centers on the full lifecycle of security operations—from engineering cloud-based vulnerability management programs to automating threat detection workflows.
+My work centers on the full lifecycle of security operations, from engineering cloud-based vulnerability management programs to automating threat detection workflows.
 This portfolio documents my hands-on approach to hardening environments and streamlining security processes through technical experimentation and deployment.

 ---